SAP Articles

 Move ownership to the program level.
 Ideally, performance should sit under a centralized PMO or SAP Center of Excellence.
 This reduces redundancy, improves test quality, and ensures shared understanding across projects.
 For organizations struggling with this, reviewing your governance and scope boundaries is a good place to start.

-These aren’t technical oversights.
+These are not technical oversights.
 They’re planning decisions.
 The longer performance remains fragmented across teams, the more likely you’ll see issues during go-live or peak business cycles.
 Recognizing these patterns early gives you a chance to fix them before they create visible damage.

 Performance issues in SAP projects are often symptoms of poor planning, not technical failure.
 For IT leaders, besides reviewing test logs, please ask the right questions early enough to avoid problems later.